pytorch/executorch/examples/demo-apps/android/LlamaDemo/README.md

 # Welcome to the ExecuTorch LLaMA Android Demo App

-This app demonstrates the use of the LLaMA chat app demostrating local inference use case with ExecuTorch.
+This app demonstrates the use of the LLaMA chat app demonstrating local inference use case with ExecuTorch.

 ::::{grid} 2
 :::{grid-item-card}  What you will learn